 With a raised consciousness and commitment to developing better listening skills, combined with the right training and development, leaders can become more effective listeners, building better relationships through communication and information improvements that translate to more engaged, motivated, and inspired organizations.

-For over 17 years, ECC has supported organizations in developing highly effective leaders.
+For 20 years, ECC has supported organizations in developing highly effective leaders.
 If you or your organization is looking to drive effective leadership, we’d welcome the opportunity to partner with you.
 Give us a call at +1.847.920.0190.

 Susan Madonia, MS, is an ECC Partner and Executive Coach based in Chicago, IL, USA.
 Prior to ECC, she has over 20 years’ experience in senior leadership positions at several Fortune 500 companies building, developing, and leading successful organizations amidst significant transition and change.
 Susan holds a Master of Science in Organizational Communication from Illinois State University and a Bachelor of Science in Business Administration and Organization Communication from Carroll University.
 Susan holds 12 coaching-based certifications.
 Her expertise and focus in executive coaching is on leadership and high potential development, visioning & strategic planning, executive team coaching & development, and executive onboarding.